Checkout Melbourne's tallest skyscrapers. Hop off the City Circle Tram at Kings Street and walk towards the Rialto Towers.

-These are some of Melbourne's Tallest Buildings so you can't miss them.
+These two buildings are some of Melbourne's tallest, so you can't miss them.

 There are actually 67 floors, including the basement and mechanical floors.

 The first 5 floors are used for parking.
 The next 3 floors are used for the Lobby and a Cafe.

 The ongoing 54 floors are used for Offices.

 The observation platforms used to be found on the 55 Floor